How to Buy Your First Home

 Through the home inspection, you can learn about any issues that may prevent you from buying the home.
 This may include mold problems, termites, foundation problems, or a roof that needs to be replaced.
 The inspection can save you thousands in repairs later on.

 Additionally, you may be able to negotiate a lower price if you know the home needs major repairs.
 It helps to have an independent home inspection, separate from the one the homeowners had done.
 If your realtor is also representing the people you are buying the home from, you may want to find an independent inspector to check things for you.
 Take the time to find a good home inspector since this can save you a lot of money later on.

 Once you have bid on your home and the offer is accepted, you will go into escrow.
 The escrow holder will work to make sure that all the documents, money and other necessary information is together before you close.
 Escrow is set up to protect the buyer, the seller, and the lender.
 It can take time to complete escrow, although the time really depends on circumstances around your purchase.

 Once everything is completed for escrow you will sign the closing papers.
 You may or may not sign your mortgage papers at escrow.
 If you do, you can request that the bank send a representative to help you fully understand your loan.

 Close and Move In

 - It is important to realize that you need to include the cost of taxes and homeowner's insurance into your monthly housing cost.
-With the insurance and taxes your monthly housing costs should not be more than thirty percent of your monthly salary.
+With the insurance and taxes, your monthly housing costs should not be more than 30 percent of your monthly salary.

-- Be sure that you can afford your home payments.
-Do not stretch yourself because you may end up losing your home, which can destroy any good memories you have of your home.
+- Be sure that you can afford your mortgage payments.
 If you are not sure you can afford a home, try sticking to a budget with what you expect your home payment will be and put the extra money in savings.
 This can build your confidence and your savings so you can move forward with the home purchase.